Persistent currents and quantised vortices in a polariton superfluid: Methods

 \subsection{Experiments}

-The sample studied is a $\lambda/2$ AlAs microcavity with a $20$ nm GaAs quantum well placed at the antinode of the cavity electromagnetic field.
+The sample studied is a $\lambda/2$ AlAs microcavity with a \unit{20}\nano\meter\ GaAs quantum well placed at the antinode of the cavity electromagnetic field.
 The cavity is formed by two high reflective Bragg mirrors of $25$ pairs at the bottom and $15.5$ on the top of the structure.
 The pump is obtained with a cw Ti-Sapphire laser, resonantly exciting the LPB close to the inflection point at $9^{\circ}$.
-The spot size is of $\approx150\mu$m.
-A pulsed Ti-Sapphire laser excites a probe $2$ps long focussed to a diameter $\approx 250 \mu$m.
+The spot size is of $\approx\unit{100}\micro\meter$.

-The experiments are performed at a cryogenic temperature of $10$ K and using a very high numerical aperture lens ($0.6$) so that the sample could be accessed by angles as large as $25^{\circ}$ and the photoluminescence (PL) can be simultaneously collected from the signal state in the near as well as the far field.
-The PL was collected through a $0.5$m spectrometer into a streak camera, working in synchroscan mode, with $4$ps time resolution, allowing for energy- as well as time-resolved images.
+The experiments are performed at a cryogenic temperature of \unit{10}\kelvin\ and using a very high numerical aperture lens ($0.6$) so that the sample could be accessed by angles as large as $25^{\circ}$ and the photoluminescence (PL) can be simultaneously collected from the signal state in the near as well as the far field.
+The PL was collected through a \unit{0.5}\meter\ spectrometer into a streak camera, working in synchroscan mode, with \unit{4}\pico\second\ time resolution, allowing for energy---as well as time-resolved---images.
 In order to reach high time resolution, all the images where obtained by filtering the signal in the far field without spectrally resolving the emission of the OPO states.
+Differently from our TOPO experiment~\cite{ballarini09}, here we excite and trigger with the probe at the signal state in a pumping regime above threshold.